 While a couple’s counselor is a great resource, it’s important that they don’t develop a dependence on their therapist.
 A good counselor will help you develop your skills and unpack your projections so that you can build your relationship confidence and start to do some of the heavy lifting yourself, outside of the session.

 What is the difference in couples therapy vs individual therapy that clients should be aware of before their first session?

 Couples counseling combines coaching and therapy and can be much more directive than individual therapy.
 While I incorporate moments of individual therapy in my sessions, couples counseling is more about strengthening the dynamic between two people and discovering how the reactions of the other can both heal and hurt.

 Individual counseling is more about doing your own work.
 It’s a moment-by-moment unfolding and feels much less structured.

 Ready to get started with Couples Counseling?
-Connected Brain Counseling offers trauma + brain informed couple counseling.
+Connected Brain Counseling offers couples counseling in Denver.
 Schedule your free 20 minute consultation here.

 You can find more information about Melissa Shaw and her practice, Knot Counseling here.